samarabbas/temporal-documentation-legacy/docs/07_goclient/06_retries.md

 For a workflow with `RetryPolicy`:

 * If a workflow failed and needs to retry, the workflow execution will be closed with a `ContinueAsNew` event.
-The event will have the `ContinueAsNewInitiator` set to `RetryPolicy` and the new `RunID` for the next retry attempt.
+The event will have the `ContinueAsNewInitiator` set to `RetryPolicy` and the new `RunId` for the next retry attempt.
 * The new attempt will be created immediately.
 But the first decision task won't be scheduled until the backoff duration which is also recorded in the new run's `WorkflowExecutionStartedEventAttributes` event as `firstDecisionTaskBackoffSeconds`.